 This is one of the easiest cookies to make.
 A simple shortbread dough and some jam makes for an extremely delicious combination.
-This thumbprint cookies, the Swedish Hallongrotta , is perfect even for beginner bakers
+This thumbprint cookie, the Swedish Hallongrotta, is perfect even for beginner bakers

-It is the cookie baking season – the store bought ones aren’t enough and it does not feel right at least until you bake some fresh.
-Even when pressed for time you cant control the urge to run to the refrigerator section of the stores and grab the slice and bake box of cookie dough!
-Yes, it is that season.
+It is the cookie baking season – the store bought ones just aren’t enough.
+Somehow it does not feel right until you bake some fresh.
+Even when pressed for time you can’t control the urge to run to the refrigerator section of the stores and grab the slice and bake box of cookie dough!
+Yes, it is Holiday Season!

 I don’t make cookies often – but come December I too whip up a few batches.
 Of all the cookies that I make this is my favorite – Thumbprint cookies.
 It is cute, easy and the recipe is so simple that you can memorize it easily !!!!

-Here in US these are called thumb print cookies and rightly so .
+Here in the US these are called thumb print cookies and rightly so .
 You press your thumb into the cookie dough to create that perfect sized indentation to hold some jam!

 You could make thumbprint cookies with many different cookie dough – almost all similar to shortbread.
 This one of the simplest of all – the Swedish version Hallongrotta.
 Hallongrotta literally translates to raspberry cave and indeed it is .
 Make a small cave in the cookie dough and add the raspberry jam to fill it up !